 Student grades are available for viewing in parent's RenWeb.
-Parents are encouraged to view grades regularly to be aware of a student's progress in each subject area.
+Parents are encouraged to view grades on a regular basis to be aware of a student's progress in each subject area.

-Report cards will be available for viewing after each nine-week term.
+Report cards will be available for viewing after each term.
 A final report card will be processed at the end of the school year.